tilera/node/doc/api/child_process.markdown

   * `cwd` {String} Current working directory of the child process
   * `env` {Object} Environment key-value pairs
   * `encoding` {String} (Default: 'utf8')
-  * `shell` {String} Shell to execute the command with (Default: '/bin/sh' on UNIX, 'cmd.exe' on Windows,  The shell should understand the `-c` switch on UNIX or `/s /c` on Windows.
-On Windows, command line parsing should be compatible with `cmd.exe`.)
   * `timeout` {Number} (Default: 0)
   * `maxBuffer` {Number} (Default: `200*1024`)
   * `killSignal` {String} (Default: 'SIGTERM')